3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/homework/unit_01/javaScript/counter-factory/README.md

 When you're ready to submit your work,

-1. Push your code to your fork of the class repo.
+1. Git add, commit and push your code to your fork of the class repo.
-2. File an issue on the class repo titled "Your Name -- wXXdXX".
+2. Add the url to of repo to Schoology.

 The issue should include: